11 Unforgettable Bucket List Trips That Won’t Break the Bank

 Hit it big in Las Vegas

 Flights to Las Vegas are affordable year-round from most gateways, according to CheapAir.com, which recently named the fantasyland city as one of its “top spots for culture, cuisine, and adventure that you can you visit in the new year without breaking the bank.”
 Dining and accommodation can be had for a song even if you’re not a high roller, and you don’t even need a rental car during your stay, according to CheapAir.
-While you’re there, check out these top tourist attractions that have nothing to do with gambling and are free—including the Bellagio Fountains.
+Next, check out the best budget travel destinations for 2019.